5 Ways To Simplify Your Self Care Routine

 And your ability to experience a healthy, happy, dis-ease free life is very much linked to your willingness to embrace the 7 principles of health on a consistent basis.

-Remember, these principles are: Air, Water, Sunshine, Whole Foods, Movement, Passion & Healthy Relationships.
+Remember, these principles are: Air, Water, Sunshine, Whole Foods, Walking, Non-Toxic Relationships & Passion.

-Here are some simple, practical tips that can help you get to work towards that 80% plant food level:
+Here are some simple, practical tips to help you get more whole plant food into your diet:

-- At lunch time, have a big green salad and throw in some chopped avocados, organic cheese, sprinkled with walnuts and chickpeas;
+- At lunch time, have a big green salad and throw in some chunks of avocado, organic cheese and a handful or walnuts, macadamia nuts or chickpeas;

 - For dinner, have a soup, stir fry, or bake a sweet potato and drizzle with extra virgin olive oil, chopped chives and sea salt;